 Gone are the days of making an appointment with your accounting office and waiting around while they punch a calculator in between asking for your signature.

 You can file online from anywhere.
-Web-based tax programs only require an internet connection and therefore make everywhere your tax office.
-Even with locally downloaded programs, taxes can still be filed anywhere you take that computer.
+Web-based tax programs only require an internet connection that allows you to make everywhere your tax office.
+With locally downloaded programs, taxes can be filed anywhere you take your computer.

-The step-by-step programs give users the confidence that they’re not missing anything and won’t be subject to any penalties for inaccuracy.
-You can even start filing, get as far as your time allows, save what you’ve already done and return to it at a later time.
+The step-by-step programs give users the confidence that they’re completing everything and won’t be subject to any penalties for inaccuracy.
+You can even start filing, get as far as your time allows, save what you’ve already done, and return to it later.
 All in all, filing online is just more convenient.

 Electronic records of tax forms

-It’s best practice to keep records of your taxes up to seven years out.
-Throwing out old tax records can be risky, though, and open you up for identity theft if they’re not disposed of properly.
+It’s best practice to keep records of your taxes for up to seven years.
+After that, throwing out old tax records can be risky and open you up to identity theft if they’re not disposed of properly.
 On the other hand, that stack of past taxes will continue to grow and grow each year, taking up more and more space.
 Fingers crossed for no floods or fires.

-E-filing allows you to keep as many years of history as you want, stored securely online and not taking up any physical space in drawers or folders.
+E-filing allows you to keep as many years of history as you want, stored securely online without taking up any physical space in drawers or folders.
 This makes information easy to retrieve when you need it.

 Everything processes faster when you file online.
-You won’t have to read the instructions for each form you’re filing and determine which number goes in which box.
-E-filing asks simple and intuitive questions, makes it clear where to input information and fills out the proper forms on its own in the back-end.
+For example, you won’t have to read the instructions for each form you’re filing and determine which number goes in which box.
+Instead, e-filing asks simple and intuitive questions, makes it clear where to input information, and automatically fills out the proper forms.

-It also means that, if you get a refund, you’ll get that back faster as well.
-Not only because the tax return information can be processed more quickly, but also because features like direct deposit make it so that your tax refunds are automatically wired to your bank account, as opposed to being at the mercy of the postal service and having to wait for a physical check.
+It also means that if you are due a refund, you’ll get it faster.
+E-filing expedites the processing of your information – including your banking and refund delivery information.
+If you request a direct deposit, it is automatically wired to your bank account once it’s processed by the IRS, as opposed to being at the mercy of the postal service and waiting for a physical check.

 Accuracy of filing taxes online

 The most important part about filing taxes is accuracy.
-Giving incomplete or incorrect information to the IRS can result in hefty fines, penalties and even jail time.
-Filing online ensures that, as long as the information you input is accurate, the forms sent to the IRS will be accurate.
+Giving incomplete or incorrect information to the IRS can result in hefty fines, penalties, and even jail time.
+When you choose TaxSlayer, you can file confidently knowing our calculations are always up to date and we have a 100% accuracy guarantee.

 More money for your tax refund

-One of the main advantages of e-filing taxes is that tax programs, like TaxSlayer, are built to save you the most money.
-TaxSlayer looks for deductions and tax breaks that you qualify for and suggests them to you before finishing.
-In many cases, people learn that they qualify for additional savings by using TaxSlayer which not only saves them money on their tax returns but also finds opportunities to boost your tax refund.
+One of the main advantages of e-filing taxes is that programs, like TaxSlayer, are built to save you the most money.
+TaxSlayer helps you find all the credits and deductions you deserve.
+In many cases, people learn that they are eligible for additional savings by using TaxSlayer, which saves them money on their tax returns and finds opportunities to boost their tax refund.